 Vertuo pods are available from Nespresso only.
 Don’t let that put you off, as there’s a huge variety on offer, including seasonal variations that are on-sale for a limited time only.
 We’re making our way through everything available, rating each type of coffee for its quality and taste.
 We’ll be adding to this list as we try new varieties.
 In the meantime, we’ve split the coffee we have tasted into sections.

-For each capsule, we’ve listed our rating out of 10, the volume of drink that’s produced, and Nespresso’ intensity rating.
+For each capsule, we’ve listed our rating out of five, the volume of drink that’s produced, and Nespresso’s intensity rating.
 The intensity rating is based on how long the coffee was roasted for and to what degree: light intensity coffee was lightly roasted; high-intensity coffee has a dark roast and more bitterness to it.
 Please note that the intensity level does not refer to the level of caffeine, and a higher-number coffee may have less caffeine than a low-intensity one.

 Related: Best Nespresso machine